ryanthomas-org/systray_hints/README.md

-Control the AwesomeWM systray from the keyboard using vimium-like number hints.
-Developed and tested on awesome v4.3.

 We are surprised at the time of this writing that the system tray remains such an obvious bottleneck in the nevertheless ubiquitous fight against mouse-dependency among neckbeards the world over.
+We present accordingly, systray_hints.

 # Overview